Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 It was the process, the belief, the philosophy, the *reason* for the Corti.
 It had guided every step in their self-development over the last thousand years.

 And now, they were carefully undoing some of those steps.
-A long-standing hypothesis about what would yield the most successful Corti both individually and in the aggregate…had fallen before empirical observation.
+A long-standing hypothesis about what would yield the most successful Corti both individually and in the aggregate... had fallen before empirical observation.
 Worse, the process of science had been corrupted by an external enemy, almost unto the Corti’s ruin.

 Unacceptable.

 Watching the Carbon Caste at play was in many ways like watching a completely different species.
 At first, their development had been dismayingly slow, a whole year spent developing simple motor and language skills and mastering basic bodily functions that previous generations of the tube-grown had fully developed in half the time.
 But *once* mastered, the growth in their faculties had become... explosive.

 They had gone from far behind the curve to somewhat ahead of it in the space of their second year, and reflected it in their play.
-The games they invented for themselves were invariably more complex than what their minders had carefully crafted for them, frequently with rules that the scientists had to spend hours dissecting afterwards but the young ones seemed to just…*know.*
+The games they invented for themselves were invariably more complex than what their minders had carefully crafted for them, frequently with rules that the scientists had to spend hours dissecting afterwards but the young ones seemed to just...*know.*

 There was a relentlessly *physical* component to their play, too.
 Those lithe, strong bodies, already half the size of Shanl’s own and with years of growth still ahead of them, could run and climb and fall and get back up to run and climb all over again, apparently impervious to pain or even visible wounds.
 When one of them scuffed a knee or cracked their elbow against a hard surface, half the time they simply... ignored it.
 And if not, they needed only the most cursory reassurances before returning to their enthusiastic recreation.